 Medical professionals can, for example, test glucose and insulin levels and assess a person’s lipid profile.
 People can use this information to track their progress as they work toward health goals.

 The American Diabetes Association’s 2019 guidelines state that “There is not a one-size-fits-all eating pattern for individuals with diabetes, and meal planning should be individualized.”

-Registered dietitians (RDs) can advise people about what foods to eat and avoid based on their current health status and goals.
+Registered dietitians (RDs) can recommend foods to eat and avoid, based on a person’s health status and goals.
 RDs can even develop personalized meal plans.

-Certain foods can help prevent weight gain.
+Certain foods may help prevent weight gain.
 Developing a meal plan with a balance of nutritious foods can help.
-Speak to a nutritionist about this, if possible.

 High-quality, unprocessed foods contain less added sugar and fat.
-These foods increase feelings of fullness and help avoid overeating.
+They increase feelings of fullness, which may help prevent overeating.

 - whole grains

-- healthful fats, such as avocados, nuts, and plant-based oils
+- healthy fats, such as avocados, nuts, and plant-based oils

 - refined carbohydrates